Westfield Group: History

-The Westfield Group had origins in the western suburbs of Sydney.
-The first development was named "Westfield Place", and opened in July 1959 in Blacktown.
-The name Westfield is derived from "west" related to the West Sydney location, and "field" due to having located on subdivided farmland.
-The centre was opened by John Saunders and Frank Lowy.

-The company was floated on the Australian Securities Exchange in 1960 and built another five centres in New South Wales before expanding into Victoria and Queensland in 1966–67.
+The company was floated on the Australian Securities Exchange in 1960 and built five centres in New South Wales before expanding into Victoria and Queensland in 1966–67.
 For the first half of 1971, Westfield reported earnings of $886,382.

-The expansion into the United States began with the purchase of the Trumbull Shopping Park in Connecticut in 1977, and was followed by three centres in California, Michigan and Connecticut in 1980 and three centres in California, New Jersey and Long Island, New York in 1986.
-In 1994 Westfield joined with General Growth and Whitehall Real Estate to purchase 19 centres for US$1 billion.
-Westfield seems to form clusters of centres on particular cities or within a small number of states.
-They built considerable holdings on the East Coast and in California before expanding into the Midwest.
-By 2005, the company owned centres in 15 US states.

 In the 1990s, Westfield began a major expansion to New Zealand, where they mostly bought existing shopping centres of the Fletchers company, progressively rebranding them.
 Only in 2007, with Westfield Albany, did the company open a fully new centre in the country.

 On 9 May 2006, Westfield announced the sale of eight United States shopping centres which it deemed to fit outside its strategic plan, to Centro Properties Group.

 In April 2012 it was announced that the Westfield Group would sell seven non-core property assets to Starwood Capital Group for A$1 billion and one other property to an undisclosed buyer for A$147 million.
 The funds would be used to repay debt and invest in businesses offering higher return.
 The sales were expected to be completed by mid–2012.

-In 2015, a group of terrorists wanted to blow up the Westfield London but they were stopped by police.
-They wanted the bombing to be around the same day as that of the 2005 London attacks anniversary.